openpharma/roxytypes/README.md

 ```

 The format string uses `glue` and can be expected to have fields `name`, `type`
-and `description`.
-The parameter name will always be the named argument value,
+`default` and `description`.
+The parameter name will always be the named
-but may be reused for parts of the description.
+argument value, but may be reused for parts of the description.

+Altenatively, you can provide a function that accepts the parsed `roxygen2` tag
+and the fields as named arguments.

+### Defaults

+`roxytypes` can also discover default values if you'd like to include them in
+your documentation.
+Defaults that are length-1 atomic values (or `NULL`) can be
+picked up automatically, while more complicated defaults need to be annotated
+directly.

+Use options `default$derive` to enable derived default documentation,
+`default$missing` to configure how undefined defaults are communicated and
+`default$warn_undocumented` to enable warnings when parameters with defaults are
+left undocumented.

 ## [`roxylint`](https://github.com/dgkf/roxylint) compatible